valITino/SOC-9000/README.md

 SOC‑9000 offers three ways to get started, depending on your level of comfort with Git and PowerShell.
 Use whichever fits your needs.

 1. **One‑click installer (end‑user)** — Download a prebuilt `SOC-9000-installer.exe` from a GitHub release, right‑click and run it as Administrator.
-The executable clones the repo into a separate folder (default `E:\SOC-9000-Pre-Install`), downloads required ISO images, updates `.env`, and runs the full bring‑up.
+The executable clones the repository into `E:\SOC-9000` (by default) and uses `E:\SOC-9000-Pre-Install` for ISO downloads and build artifacts.
+It then updates `.env` and runs the full bring‑up.
 You don’t need to install Git or run Make yourself.
 2. **Starter zip (no Git)** — Download `SOC-9000-starter.zip` from the release page.
 Extract it to `E:\SOC-9000\SOC-9000`, open PowerShell as Administrator, and run:

    ```powershell